 Germany has created the D9 Romantic Road long-distance cycle route that follows the entire length of this famous route.
 The ideal Romantic Road cycling route visits the same beautiful small cities in Germany as the self-drive itinerary or coach route, but without as much of the traffic.
 In fact, along parts of the route, a separate bike path parallels the road used by cars and buses.
 The route has been conveniently signposted along way.

-If you’re serious about cycling the Romantic Road, we recommend breaking the trip up into seven days and following the stages recommended on this website.
+If you’re serious about cycling the Romantic Road, we recommend breaking the trip up into nine or ten days.
+At the bottom of this article, we’ve provided Romantic Road cycling itinerary broken down into stages.

 The Romantic Road by Foot